jnazzaro25/IDontWantToBeFatAnymoreAnalytics/README.md

 # 💪 Workout Tracker React

-A comprehensive workout and weight tracking application built with React and Material-UI, featuring a professional design system inspired by SmartRent's js-shared repository.
+A comprehensive workout and weight tracking application built with React and Material-UI, featuring the SmartRent (SMRT) brand design system with professional blue and orange color themes.

 ## ✨ Features